Introduction

 Example

-In Kepion, a SQL rules have to be attached to a Form to be executed.
-Dashboard Rules can be attached to a Form in the Dashboard Designer, whereas On-Post Rules should be attached in the Administrator Module.
+In Kepion, SQL rules have to be attached to a Form to be executed.
+Dashboard Rules can be attached to a Form in the Dashboard Editor, whereas On-Post Rules should be attached in the Administrator Module.

 When a rule is executed, @FilterScope will contain all the filter selections within that Form.
 Use the Form below as an example.
 This form contains three filters with a single selection.